neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

  <filetype> = nwk : simulated newick tree with branch lengths in generations

  <filetype> = nuc.fasta : alignment reconstructed from the genomes sampled.
-Worth noting that the genotypes used in simulations are binary (0,1), which translated to the nuleotides by substituting 0 with 'A' and 1 with 'C'.
+Worth noting that the genotypes used in simulations are binary (0,1), which translated to the nucleotides by substituting 0 with 'A' and 1 with 'C'.

  <filetype> = opt.nwk : The simulated newick tree with the branch lengths optimized using maximum-likelihood algorithm.

  <filetype> = ft.nwk : The newick tree, reconstructed from the sampled alignment.
-The reconstruction has been performed with FastTree program, which implements NJ followed with maximum-likelihood algortihm.
+The reconstruction has been performed with FastTree program, which implements NJ followed with maximum-likelihood algorithm.

  <filetype> = treetime.nwk : The tree resulting form the TreeTime reconstruction, with internal nodes set according to the sampling dates constraints.
 The original tree for the treetime.nwk files are the .opt.nwk trees (true trees, with optimized branch lengths).
 These results can be used to assess the error rates introduced by the tree reconstruction.
 For validation procedure, these results were not used.